jasonchanhku/jasonchanhku.github.io/_pages/lorem-ipsum.md

 Besides the fundamentals, I also believe in ***application***.
 I believe in initiating projects that put my skills to the test from end to end.
 Skills are nothing if one does not put it to use.

-> What's a Batman with a batmobile but can't stop crime and what's a Superman with a suit but can't save the world?
+> What's a Batman with a batmobile who can't stop crime and what's a Superman with a suit who can't save the world?

 Lastly, I believe in ***lifelong learning***.
 I will keep up with the latest tech, methodology, and news surrounding my passion as I believe this is how I will continue upskilling and truly ***age like fine wine***.